rcarmo/sushy/README.md

 ### Stuff that will never happen:

-* Web-based UI for editing pages (you're supposed to do this off-band)
+* Web-based UI for editing pages (you're supposed to do this out-of-band)
 * Revision history (you're supposed to manage your content with [Dropbox][db] or `git`)
 * Commenting

+### Principles of Operation

+* All your Textile, Markdown or ReStructured Text content lives in a filesystem tree, with a folder per page
+* Sushy grabs and renders those on demand with fine-tuned HTTP headers (this is independently of whether or not you put Varnish or CloudFlare in front for caching)
+* It also maintains a SQLite database with a full-text index of all your content, updated live.

+### Markup Support

+Sushy supports plaintext, HTML and Textile for legacy reasons, and Markdown as its preferred format.
+ReStructured Text is also supported, but since I don't use it for anything (and find it rather a pain to read, let alone write), I can't make any guarantees as to its reliability.

+All markup formats MUST be preceded by "front matter" handled like RFC2822 headers (see the `pages` folder for examples and test cases).
+Sushy uses the file extension to determine a suitable renderer, but that can be overriden if you specify a `Content-Type` header (see `config.hy` for the mappings).

-## FAQ
+# FAQ

-### Why?
+## Why?

 I've been running a classical, OO-based Python Wiki (called [Yaki][y]) for the better part of a decade.
 It works, but it is comparatively big and has become unwieldy and cumbersome to tweak.
 So I decided to [rewrite it][tng].
 [Again][gae].
 And [again][clj].

+And I eventually decided to make it _smaller_ -- my intention is for the core to stop at around 1000 lines of code (as of this writing, it has a mere 705 LOC, excluding templates), so this is also an exercise in building tight, readable (and functional) code.

 ### Why [Hy][hy]?

-Because I've been doing a lot of Clojure lately for my other personal projects, and both the LISP syntax and functional programming style feel quite natural to me.
+Because I've been doing a lot of Clojure lately for my other personal projects, and both the LISP syntax and functional programming style are quite natural to me.

 I thought long and hard about doing this in Clojure instead (and in fact have been poking at an [implementation][clj] for almost a year now), but the Java libraries for Markdown and Textile have a bunch of irritating little corner cases and I wanted to make sure all my content would render fine the first time, plus Python has an absolutely fantastic ecosystem that I am deeply into.

 Then [Hy][hy] came along, and I realized I could have my cake and eat it too.
-Also, it helps make the codebase exceedingly compact and easy to maintain.

-### Can this do static sites?
+## Can this do static sites?

 I've used a fair amount of static site generators, and they all come up short on a number of things (namely trivially easy updates that don't involve re-generating hundreds of tiny files and trashing the filesystem) -- which, incidentally, is one of the reasons why Sushy relies on a single SQLite file for temporary data.